cisagov/get.gov/pages/help/help_domain-requests.md

 ### Authorizing official: find out who your authorizing official is and make sure they approve your request

-You must have approval from an authorizing official within your organization to request a .gov domain.
-Your authorizing official is the person within your organization who can:
+Your authorizing official is a person within your organization who can authorize your domain request.
+This person must be in a role of significant, executive responsibility within the organization.

-- Approve your domain request
-- Attest to your organization’s eligibility for a .gov domain

-While authorizing officials vary between types of organizations, this is generally the highest-ranking or highest-elected official.
 When you request a .gov domain, we'll ask for information about your authorizing official (role, contact information).
-We’ll check with your authorizing official to make sure they approve your request.
+We typically don’t reach out to them, but if contact is necessary, our practice is to coordinate first with you, the requestor.

 See [examples of authorizing officials for different types of organizations]({{'../../domains/eligibility/#you-must-have-approval-from-an-authorizing-official-within-your-organization'}}).